Progressive National Baptist Convention: Statistics

 According to the Association of Religion Data Archives, in 1963, the PNBC had 500,000 members in 394 churches before growing to 2.5 million members in 1991 spread throughout 1,400 churches.
 Since then, the convention's U.S.-based membership has stagnated, similar to the National Baptist Convention of America at the time.
 By 2009, the same organization numbered the PNBC as having 1,010,000 members in 1,500 churches.
 In 2020, the Association of Religion Data Archives reported the PNBC had 254,571 members in 363 churches in the United States.
 According to a census published by the Baptist World Alliance in 2022, however, it self-reported 1,500,000 members in 1,362 churches altogether.
 In another study by the World Council of Churches, its global membership was approximately 2,500,000.

-Doctrine
+Beliefs

 In the Progressive National Baptist Convention, many members and affiliates identify with Progressive Baptist theology—being theologically moderate to liberal; this contrasts with the theologically conservative to moderate National Baptist Convention, National Baptist Convention of America, and National Missionary Baptist Convention.
 The Progressive National Baptist Convention collectively also recognizes the ordination of women.
 Contrasting, its predecessor—the NBC USA—has no official position on women's ordination, though women do serve as pastors in the convention and in other leadership capacities.
 According to the PNBC, it creates "opportunities for women in ministry to learn and serve."

-The Progressive National Baptist Convention also allows locally autonomous congregations to determine policy regarding same-sex marriages, and the PNBC has not taken an official stance on the issue, leaving room for diversity of opinion.
+Marriage

+It leaves it up to local churches to decide on blessings of same-sex marriage.